 Mark joined the Becket team in 2011 and was elevated to President in 2018.
-He splits his time as Associate Professor at The Catholic University of America, Columbus School of Law, and as Visiting Professor at Harvard Law School.
+He splits his time as Professor at The Catholic University of America, Columbus School of Law, and as Visiting Professor at Harvard Law School.
 Mark teaches constitutional law, religious liberty, torts, and evidence.
 He has been voted Teacher of the Year three years in a row by the Law School’s Student Bar Association.

 Mark has broad experience litigating First Amendment religious exercise and free speech cases.
 He has represented the winning parties in a variety of Supreme Court First Amendment cases including Hobby Lobby, Little Sisters, Wheaton College, and Holt.
 In January 2014, Mark argued before the Supreme Court in McCullen v.
 Coakley, a First Amendment challenge to a Massachusetts speech restriction outside of abortion clinics.
 The Justices ruled in favor of his clients 9-0.
 Mark also led a successful eight-year litigation battle against Governor Blagojevich’s effort to force religious pharmacists to distribute the morning-after and week-after pills.

 Mark’s academic writing focuses on the First and Fourteenth Amendments, and has appeared in a variety of prestigious journals, including the Harvard Law Review.